- LOOKING TO ADOPT

 - Places children in adoptive homes.

-Director of Adoption Services
+Manager of Adoption Services

 A child leaves the adoptive home prior to the finalization of the adoption.
 This can occur in three situations: (1) the birth parents revoke their consent to the adoption; (2) the adoptive parents choose to return the child for reasons of their own; or (3) the agency disrupts the adoption if the adoptive parents are not complying with post placement requirements or are endangering the child in any way.

 The court hearing which results in the adoption decree.
 This is the moment when the adoptee becomes the permanent, legally adopted child of the adoptive parents.
 In Texas, this cannot occur less than 6 months after the adoption.